 Tell your waiter about your child’s needsBe an advocate for your child.
 Create a “menu” of your child’s needs before going to the restaurant.
-For example, you can say, “my name is _____.
+For example, you can say, “my name is .
 I like to have my food delivered quickly.
 When this does not happen, I can become upset.
-When I am upset, it may look like this_______.”
+When I am upset, it may look like this__.”
 By doing this, your waiter will understand your child’s needs and can work to have them met.
 This also helps further prepare your child for going out to eat.

 Be preparedBring tabletop activities for your child to enjoy while waiting for the food to be delivered.
 Perhaps ask for a table with extra space so that there is plenty of room on the table for cups, plates, and activities.
 Also, talk with your child ahead of time about the restaurant experience.
 Create a visual schedule to follow and label the dining expectations.
 First, we sit down, then the server takes our order, then we receive our drinks, then we color/read/watch a show for a certain amount of time ( you can ask your server how long the food will take), then we receive our food, and finally we eat.

 Knowing what accommodations you can ask for is important.
 By knowing these tips, you will be better prepared to make the requests you need to make your “dance” smooth.